Immutable Arrays Immutable Arrays are a safer and more efficient alternative to read-only lists while maintaining the same look and feel. They are inline classes that compile to regular arrays in the generated bytecode while eliminating mutating abilities and replacing common operations with highly-

 ### Benefits over unmodifiable lists

 Safer and more robust Calling `Collections.unmodifiableList(myMutableList)` doesn't copy the elements into a new immutable list but rather creates a view that wraps the original collection.
-Although the view won't allow mutation, the underlying collection that the view references can continue to be mutated.
+Although the view won't allow mutation, the underlying collection that the view references can be mutated.
 This introduces a category of defects where a view is shared and intended to be processed right away but the underlying list is modified again before the view is processed.
 This can happen when the view is shared and then a separate thread mutates the underlying list.
-Another scenario is when the handling logic gets updated to delay the processing to a later time such as by adding it to some worker queue.
+Another scenario is when the handling logic gets updated to delay the processing to a later time by introducing a worker queue.
 Immutable arrays don't have this problem as they can never be mutated.

 No mutation exceptions at runtime Unmodifiable lists implement the Java `List` interface and override mutating methods to throw exceptions.
 Although mutation is prevented at the view level, bad usages result in runtime exceptions affecting the user experience.
 Attempting to mutate an immutable array won't even compile preventing this category of defects altogether.